 The Fed holds interest rates steady.
 Here's when a rate cut could happen.

+The statement included a few important changes in the Fed's outlook.
+For one, the Fed described inflation as "somewhat elevated," a more moderate description than its June characterization as simply "elevated."
+And it stressed its mandate to focus on full employment, as well as taming inflation.

-Although Fed officials had telegraphed their intent to stand pat, Wall street analysts are keenly watching for any signals from the central bank that is could cut rates at its next meeting, which will be held from September 17-18.
+Although Fed officials had telegraphed their intent to stand pat, Wall Street analysts interpreted the Wednesday statement as opening the door to a cut at the Fed's next meeting, which will be held from September 17-18.
 About 9 in 10 economists have penciled in the September meeting for the Fed's first rate cut since 2020, pointing to inflation that is easing faster than expected.

+"As expected, the Fed is setting the table for interest rate cuts starting at their next meeting in September," said Ryan Detrick, chief market strategist at Carson Group, in an email.
+"The reality is inflation is slowing and the Fed doesn't need rates this high anymore."

 Some on Wall Street still project that the Fed could announced two additional cuts later in 2024, although the central bank has projected just one reduction this year.